-Work sample audio or videos (no more than 3 each) that give an overview of the organization or project are accepted and encouraged.
+Work sample videos that give an overview of the organization or project are accepted and encouraged.
 Highlight reels and compilation audio or video samples featuring more than one artist or performance are permitted.
+You may submit up to 3 video samples and up to 2 audio samples.
+Each video or audio sample must not exceed 3 minutes.
 If the audio or video selection exceeds three minutes, indicate which three-minute segment you would like to be reviewed.
 If not indicated, panelists will be directed to review the first three minutes of the selection.